-Schedule FID-D, Annual Withholding of Net Income From a Fiduciary Detail Report, is due on or before the due date of the entity's federal return for the tax year.
+Schedule FID-D, is due on or before the due date of the entity's federal return for the tax year.
 If a pass-through entity is not required to file a federal income tax return for the tax year, the entity must file Schedule FID-D with the Department no later than 105 days after the end of its tax year.

-If a federal automatic extension or a New Mexico extension is obtained for the FID-1 return, the extension also applies to the filing of Schedule FID-D. An extension waives penalty through the extension due date, but does not waive interest.
+If a federal automatic extension or a New Mexico extension is obtained for the FID-1 return, the extension also applies to the filing of Schedule FID-D. An extension waives penalty but does not waive interest.